BattlefieldRedux/PR-GhostingAnalyzer/README.md

 ## Installation

+[Java 8 is required.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

+Download the latest version from the [releases page](https://github.com/vedler/PR-GhostingAnalyzer/releases).

-Clone or download the source code as ZIP and run `gradlew fatJar` in the project directory.
+Alternatively you can clone or download the source code as ZIP and run `gradlew fatJar` in the project directory.
 The resulting _.jar_ file will be located at `build/libs/GhostingAnalyzer-0.0.1.jar`

-Alternatively you can download the latest version from [here]().

-[Java 8 is required.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

 ## Usage